infobloxopen/bloxone-go-client/dfp/docs/DfpAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDfpListDfpRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListDfpRequest struct via the builder pattern

 Name | Type | Description  | Notes